Members of the Department

 What subjects are STEM related?
 The core STEM subjects are Science, Biology, Chemistry, Physics, Technology and Mathematics.
 Other subjects in the curriculum contribute to the STEM Agenda, such as Nutrition & Food Science and Digital Technology.

-Graduates in STEM subjects are vital for the UK’s future economic prosperity; due to the gender imbalance and skills shortages that exist in many STEM employment areas, vast opportunities exist for women to join companies, who are leading the global innovation race against powerful countries such as China, the USA and India.
-Recent economic thinking has highlighted the need for Creativity in STEM development; subsequently there is a general acceptance among business and government leaders that greater convergence is needed between STEM and Arts based subjects e.g. Art & Design, English, Music, History & Modern Languages, in order to nurture creative thinking in future generations, hence the move from STEM to STEAM.
+Recent economic thinking has highlighted the need for Creativity in STEM development; subsequently there is a general acceptance among business and government leaders that greater convergence is needed between STEM and Arts based subjects e.g. Art & Design, English, Music, History & Modern Languages, to nurture creative thinking in future generations, hence the move from STEM to STEAM.

 Useful Websites